instant-labs/instant-bandit/pages/docs/internals/how-it-works.md

 The server-side session is considered the source of truth.
 However, if the sessions backend is unavailable, the client can use the local session and respect existing selections.

-When metrics are recorded, the metrics endpoint will return the user's session to them.
+When metrics are recorded, the metrics endpoint will return the visitor's session to them.
 This overwrites the local session.